-As with many things, COVID-19 acts as an accelerator.
-One of the things it accelerates, is the adoption of video as a normal step in companies’ recruitment processes.
+As with many things, COVID-19 is acting as an accelerator.
+One of the things it is accelerating is the adoption of video as a normal step in companies’ recruitment processes.
 More and more, companies use this handy, effective and efficient tool to conduct face-to-face interviews.
 As they should!
 Why waste time and money, when technology can get the job done, and in some cases, even better?

 1. Location, location, location

-- If you are invited to conduct a video interview at the prospected employer, it is a little bit easier.
-As a rule, technology will be in place, and you will have support from IT, office management or HR, helping you navigate this.
+- If you are invited to conduct a video interview at the location of the employer, it is a little bit easier.
+As a rule, technology will be in place, and you will have support from IT, office management, or HR, helping you navigate this.
 Prepare for the interview as if it were a normal interview.
 Follow the advice in 3, 4 and 5 for success.

-- When you dial in remotely, you will have to find a good location to dial in from.
-Look for a good spot at home, or when you don’t have this, with friends of family.
+- When you dial in remotely, you will have to find a good location to dial from.
+Look for a good spot at home, somewhere away from distractions or noises.

 - Some of the well-known working spaces and libraries allow for renting offices or rooms.

-- Try and avoid coffee shops and communal co-working spaces: you can’t control who comes in, the music and other background noises.
-If you can hear background noise, trust me, your meeting partner will, too.
+- Try and avoid coffee shops and communal co-working spaces: you can’t control who comes in, the music, and other background noises.
+If you can hear background noise, your meeting partner will as well.

 - Make sure the room is well-lit, and the light comes from the front.
 If you point the camera to a light source, be it a light or a window, you will appear in the shade.

-- Area 2 of our top 5 tips for successfully conducting video interviews: Take time well in advance to make sure you are ready for the interview.
-These are the things you should prepare, clear and address well ahead of time, because, typically, you can’t solve them minutes before, or even in the interview.
+- Tip 2 of our top 5 tips for successfully conducting video interviews: Take time well in advance to make sure you are ready for the interview.
+These are the things you should prepare, clear and address well ahead of time.
+Because you can’t solve them minutes before, or even in the interview.

 - Make sure your computer or phone is charged.

-- Check your computer or phone have a webcam, and the sound and mic work.
+- Check your computer or phone has a webcam, and the sound and mic work.

-- Upload, upgrade necessary software of your computer.
-Test the web version of tools, and ensure you have what it needs, updated and all, for your interview.
+- Upload and upgrade the necessary software of your computer.
+Test the web version of tools, ensure you have what it needs, and update software if you need to.
 Avoid “downloading update 2 from 10” situations just before you call.

 - Print your resume.